jablo/cablesim/README.md

 Needless to say, a lot of features are missing.
 In somewhat prioritized order my list is:

-- Modularizing the code components:
-- Change the cable modem simulation to a DHCP client simulation, capable at least of sending "online" and "offline" messages to its hosting module.
-- Write a new cable modem simulation module that will be a packet forwarding device between a number of state machine moduels and the CMTS.
-- Model the cable modem simulation by combining the cable modem packet forwarding with a DHCP state machine-
 - Add device "signatures" (ie. option 43 etc.) so we can mimic the DHCP client packets sent by the different manufacturers' devices.
 - Write TFTP and ToD state machine modules, each with a "fail" and "complete" call-outs